 Beware!
 Check Your Voter Registration Status!

 - A slate of delegates pledged to each of the candidates running for Republican nomination for President.
-Of course, in 2020 there is only one candidate, Donald J. Trump!

 - Candidates running for the Santa Clara County Republican Central Committee who will represent your Supervisorial District.